 Little Bones spent four weeks at number 1 and another 4 weeks in the top ten in the Irish bestseller list.
 Then in October 2016 it was shortlisted for the Irish Crime Novel of the Year Award at the Bord Gais Energy Irish Book Awards, alongside Alex Barclay’s The Drowning Child, Liz Nugent’s Lying in Wait, William Ryan’s The Constant Soldier and Catherine Ryan Howard’s Distress Signals.

 A stunning slap in the face of a novel… . . .
 Be warned, the ending will rend your heart’ Ken Bruen

 Book two in the trilogy In Deep Water went straight into the top 10 on release in 2017 as did No Turning Back in 2018.

-With Cat Connolly off to discover new horizons, Sam’s next book, was a stand alone thriller, Keep Your Eyes on Me.
+With Cat Connolly off to discover new horizons, Sam’s next book, was a stand alone thriller, Keep Your Eyes on Me, which was followed by the bestseller The Dark Room.
 Keep your eye on Sam Blake by signing up for her newsletter or following her on social @samblakebooks!

 For rights enquries contact Simon Trewin, details on the contact page, at www.simontrewin.co.uk

 Dark plot twists full of intrigue Liz Nugent